Fusion86/UU-INFONW/notes.md

 **Course note**

 Comment ‘real throughput’: it orients itself on the lowest-width bus line (i.e. data or address).
 If both widths are the same, then this is no problem.
 If the data bus is smaller, we can transmit less information at each clock – even if the address bus is very large.
 If the address bus was smaller (e.g. we operate with 64-bit addresses while the address bus is only 32-bit wide), we need 2 bus clocks to transmit 1 address, so we only can transmit 1 data item over the data bus back to the requesting component for every 2 clocks of the bus (→ we need a whole 64-bit address to retrieve the data).
 Thus, in that case, the bandwidth is limited by the address bus width, not the data bus width.
 This definition does go against manufacturer claims, which are basing their bandwidth numbers on the data bus exclusively (to advertise greater speeds).
 They omit the fact that their device/components would not receive addresses at the same speed, which ‘starves’ the bus transmission.
 This can obviously also go vice-versa: the address bus is very wide, the data bus is smaller, hence data transmission is crippled by the data bus, but business people are advertising transmission speed with the address bus.

+## Memory - Types

+RAM = random access memory (aka not required to access sequential)

+Cache is SRAM (static ram).
+This means that it uses flipflops which are faster than the alternatives, but also more expensive.

+Main memory ('normal' RAM) is DRAM.
+This means that it uses capacitors to store data, which is cheaper but also slower.
+Additionally you need to continuously refresh your DRAM, because the capacitors would otherwise lose their charge/data.

+All RAM in computers is volatile, which means that they lose their data when not powered.

+There's also read-only memory (ROM), which does not lose it's data when powered off.
+(You don't need to know more than this, probably.)
+Your BIOS code is stored in ROM (or EPROM but you don't need to know that).

 ## Memory – Segmentation